 - Preheat oven to 350°F. Prepare an 8.5" x 4.5" loaf pan by coating well with non-stick spray, and line with parchment paper if desired.

-- In a bowl combine flour, cinnamon, salt, and baking soda.
+- In a bowl combine flour, baking soda, cinnamon, and salt.
 Set aside

-- In a large bowl mix apples, sugar, and oil and stir to coat.
-Stir in egg and mix well.
+- In a large bowl mix sugar, egg and oil.
+Stir in apples and mix well.

 - Add flour mixture, stirring just until combined.
 Batter will be thick.